 A scheme where a person can buy a certain share of a property.

-The scheme offers the person the opportunity over time to:
+The scheme offers the person the opportunity over time to increase their share within the property (known as staircasing) and eventually own the property in full.

 This offers an affordable way to get on the property ladder.